Scott Morrison (footballer)

-Scott Alexander Morrison (born 23 May 1984) is a Scottish former professional footballer, who played for Aberdeen, Dunfermline Athletic, Ross County, Phoenix FC and Arizona United.
-He also represented Scotland at under-21 international level.
+Scott Alexander Morrison (born 23 May 1984) is a Scottish football coach and former professional player who played as a defender.

+In his career, Morrison played for Aberdeen, Dunfermline Athletic, Ross County, Phoenix FC, and Arizona United, and also represented Scotland at under-21 international level.
 He formerly served as the head coach for San Diego 1904 FC in the National Independent Soccer Association.

 Club career

 Aberdeen

 Morrison was a pupil of Robert Gordon's College in Aberdeen, leaving in 2001.
 He began his career at boyhood heroes Aberdeen in 2003, where he immediately impressed on the field, especially with his lethal ball delivery from set pieces.
 Just eight days after pledging his future at Aberdeen.

 Morrison made his debut, towards the end of the 2002/03 season, making his first start of his career, in a 2–1 win over Partick Thistle on 10 May 2003 and made another appearance of the last day of the season.
 The next season, Morrison soon made more appearances in the first team, though he would be often used in first team ins and out in his first season.
 On 28 February 2004, Morrison scored his first goal, which turns out to be a winning goal, as Aberdeen beat Hibernian.
 The next season, Morrison playing was soon limited under then Aberdeen manager Jimmy Calderwood, though he would be often used in first team ins and out in the season campaign.